smiracle/interview-questions/topics/systems_design_readme.md

 Advantages of vertical scaling include:
 - Simplicity, as it usually involves fewer complexities related to the system architecture changes.
 - Lower initial complexity for applications not designed to run on multiple machines, since there's no need to manage communication or data consistency across multiple nodes.
-However, vertical scaling has its limitsâ€”there's a maximum to how much you can upgrade a single machine, and at some point, it becomes cost-prohibitive or technically unfeasible to scale up further.
+However, vertical scaling has its limits - there's a maximum to how much you can upgrade a single machine, and at some point, it becomes cost-prohibitive or technically unfeasible to scale up further.
 Additionally, it introduces a single point of failure; if the upgraded server goes down, the entire service can be affected.

 [↑ Back to top](#systems_design-topics)